smrgeoinfo/vocabulary/geochemistry/html/AnalyticalTechniqueMerg2.md

  [`isotoperatiomassspectrometry`](#isotoperatiomassspectrometry)
  [`pyrolysisgaschromatographymassspectrometry`](#pyrolysisgaschromatographymassspectrometry)

-- Gas chromatography combustion isotope ratio mass spectrometry (GC/C/IRMS) is a highly specialised instrumental technique used to ascertain the relative ratio of light stable isotopes of carbon (13C/12C), hydrogen (2H/1H), nitrogen (15N/14N) or oxygen (18O/160) in individual compounds separated from often complex mixtures of components. the sample solution is injected into the GC inlet where it is vaporized and swept onto a chromatographic column by the carrier gas (usually helium).
+- Technique used to ascertain the relative ratio of light stable isotopes of carbon (13C/12C), hydrogen (2H/1H), nitrogen (15N/14N) or oxygen (18O/160) in individual compounds separated from often complex mixtures of components.
+The sample solution is injected into the gas chromatography (GC) inlet where it is vaporized and swept onto a chromatographic column by the carrier gas (usually helium).
 The sample flows through the column and the compounds comprising the mixture of interest are separated by virtue of their relative interaction with the coating of the column (stationary phase) and the carrier gas (mobile phase).
-Carbon and nitrogen compounds eluting from the chromatographic column then pass through a combustion reactor (an alumina tube containing Cu, Ni and Pt wires maintained at 940 degree C) where they are oxidatively combusted.
+Carbon and nitrogen compounds eluting from the chromatographic column then pass through a combustion reactor (an alumina tube containing Cu, Ni and Pt wires maintained at 940 degree
+C) where they are oxidatively combusted.
 This is followed by a reduction reactor (an alumina tube containing three Cu wires maintained at 600 degree C) to reduce any nitrogen oxides to nitrogen.
 For hydrogen and oxygen a high temperature thermal conversion reactor is required.
 Water is then removed in a water separator by passing the gas stream through a tube constructed from a water permeable nafion membrane.
-The sample is then introduced into the ion source of the mass analyzer by an open split interface, and particles with m/z ratios of interest are counted by detectors..
+The sample is then introduced into the ion source of the mass analyzer by an open split interface, and particles with m/z ratios of interest are counted by detectors.

 - **Source:**
 O-REx techniques